alpacahq/alpaca-trade-api-csharp/README.md

 1. Install the latest version of the [.NET 6.0 SDK](https://dotnet.microsoft.com/download) for your OS.
 2. Clone the local version of this repository or your own fork (if you want to make changes).
 3. Build the packages using the `dotnet build` command running in the root directory of the cloned repo.

+## Contributors

+Thanks a lot for all contributors.
+See the full list of project supporters in the [CONTRIBUTORS](https://github.com/alpacahq/alpaca-trade-api-csharp/blob/develop/CONTRIBUTORS.md) file.